Genetics & Evolution - Complete Interactive Lesson

 Speciation

-Biological species concept: Species = organisms that can interbreed and produce fertile offspring
+Biological species concept: A species is a group of organisms that can interbreed and produce fertile offspring.

 | Type | Barrier | Example |